Aspirin

 • lithium, a medicine for mental health problems

-• acetazolamide, for an eye problem called glaucoma
+• acetazolamide, for glaucoma

 • methotrexate, a medicine used to stop the immune system overreacting and sometimes to treat some types of cancer